ANSSI-FR/MLA/README.md

 * [C/CPP](bindings/C/README.md)
 * [Python](bindings/python/README.md)

-SECURITY
+Security
 -

-* There is currently no signature mechanism implemented : an encrypted archive may have been crafted by anyone haviing your public key and thus can contain arbitrary data.
+* There is currently no signature mechanism implemented: an encrypted archive may have been crafted by anyone having your public key and thus can contain arbitrary data.
-* Please keep in mind, it is generally not safe to extract in a place where at least one ancestor is writable by others (symlink attacks).
+* Please keep in mind, it is generally not safe to extract in a place where at least one ancestor is writable by others (symbolic link attacks).
 * Read API documentation and mlar help before using their functionnalities.
-They sometime provide important security warnings. `doc/ENTRY_NAME.md` is also of particular interest.
+They sometimes provide important security warnings. `doc/ENTRY_NAME.md` is also of particular interest.
 * mlar escapes entry names on output to avoid security issues.
-* Except for symlink attacks, mlar will not extract outside given output directory.
+* Except for symbolic link attacks, mlar will not extract outside given output directory.

 FAQ
 -